azadbolour/boardgame/README.md

 * Bring up `http://localhost:5000?env-type=dev`.
 Connects to the local UI server and instructs it to use the default development backend started earlier.

+## Deployment

+As of (11/1/2019) deployment scripts are being refactored to disentangle the static UI content from the backend application servers.
+The UI application is to be deployed independently to AWS CloudFront + S3.

+The backend docker deployment files and associated scripts remain in a state of flux and have not been tested.

+TODO.
+Test updated deployment procedure and update documentation as appropriate.

 ## Dictionaries

 Please refer to the README file in the dict/ directory.
 One issue to be